Azure/azure-quickstart-templates/301-jenkins-aks-zero-downtime-deployment/README.md

    1. Verify that the inactive environment is working as expected through the test endpoint.
    1. Update the application public endpoint to route the traffic to inactive environment, after that it becomes active.
    1. Verify that the public endpoint is working properly with the updated backend environment.
+* A basic pipieline that demonstrates the rolling update deployment to Kubernetes.

+   ***Note***: As the rolling-update process is pretty straight forward, we do not provide further instructions on it.
+   You can check the "AKS Rolling Update Deployment" job in Jenkins after the quickstart template deployment finishes, and try to build the Job.

 **Note**: At the time when this quickstart is created, AKS is in preview.
 You may need to enable the preview for your Azure subscription.
 Please refer to https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#enabling-aks-preview-for-your-azure-subscription